carltheperson/carltheperson-com/content/reasons-to-discourage.md

 ---
-title: "Reasons to Discourage You from Trying"
+title: "Factors That Limit You"
 date: "17-3-2023"
 ---